Gabeperson/sm213_editor/readme.md

 6. Navigate to `localhost:5173`.

 ## Contributing
-Please report any issues or make any feature requests using GitHub issues on this repository.
-If there is an issue that you would like to work on, feel free to leave a comment in the corresponding GitHub issue and then make a pull request.
+Please report any issues or feature requests using GitHub issues on this repository.
+If there is an issue that you would like to work on, feel free to leave a comment in the corresponding GitHub issue and then make a PR.
 ## License
 This work is licensed under the [MIT license](https://github.com/Gabeperson/sm213_editor/LICENSE-MIT).